secretstartups/handbook/readmes/marin-jankovski/index.html.md

 [High Output Management - Andrew Grove] is very often right in my opinion.

-My 1-1s do have some structure, but only as a guideline in case people are not inspired (which can often be the case when you have the same type of call every week).
+My 1-1s do have some structure, but only as a guideline in case people are not inspired (which can often be the case when you have the same type of call every week, or when the calls are far apart).

 The structure consists of: